swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

   just matching unlabeled initializer parameters when an interpolation like `\(foo)` was used.
 However, this meant that many interpolations had to be specified as `\(describing: foo)`.
 This was rather burdensome.

+* We considered leaving out the extra parameter and fuzzy parameter label matching, and simply considering all single-argument `init(stringInterpolationSegment:)` overloads on `StringInterpolationType`.
+This leaves use cases like `SQLStatement` in the lurch, but it avoids relatively risky parts of this proposal without preventing us from eventually introducing that feature.